kilaposhi/Quantum_info_classes_kila/README.md

 ---
 In this repository you can find the jupyter notebooks I did for my university class about quantum computing.
 This class was a formal introduction to quantum computing.
-During the practical classes we learned how to use Jupyter notebook and qiskit.
+During the practical classes we learned how to use Jupyter notebook, qiskit and we tested our code on actual quantum computer of IBM.
 I implemented some famous quantum algorithm (Simon algorithm, Grover search...) and I wrote a rapport / commentary, it's all in french though.

 Here is a preview of what you can find in this repo